charlottecroce/ChamplainTechJournals/automation-sys320/week01/github_setup.md

 - ID needed to commit: `git config --global user.email "charlotte.croce@mymail.champlain.edu"`
 - Push changes to repo: `git push`

+- `git remote -v`
+  - if git is using https and not authenticating. you might have to change it to use ssh
+  - `git remote set-url origin git@github.com:charlottecroce/champlaintechjournals`

 # Ubuntu Setup
 Install Git